Championing Walking, Biking, and Transit

 Manage and Report on Priority Complete Streets Actions

-In collaboration with numerous Caltrans Divisions and Districts, the Sustainability program developed the Mode Share Action Plan 2.0 to identify high-impact, near-term activities Caltrans divisions and districts can implement to most effectively increase walking, biking, and transit trips.
-The Sustainability program monitors and reports progress on Department implementation of the activities outlined in the plan.
+In collaboration with numerous Caltrans Divisions and Districts, the Sustainability Office developed the Mode Share Action Plan 2.0 (PDF) to identify high-impact, near-term activities Caltrans divisions and districts can implement to most effectively increase walking, biking, and transit trips.
+The Sustainability Office monitors and reports progress on Department implementation of the activities outlined in the plan.

 Coordinate the California Walk and Bike Technical Advisory Committee (CWBTAC)

-The Sustainability program coordinates the TAC’s quarterly meetings and subcommittees, as well as supports the incorporation of TAC priorities into related Caltrans work.
+The Sustainability Office coordinates the TAC’s quarterly meetings and subcommittees, as well as supports the incorporation of TAC priorities into related Caltrans work.

 Each Caltrans District is working to develop a district-level plan to identify pedestrian and bicycle needs and priority projects on or parallel to the State Highway System (SHS).